M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 - Promotes loose-coupling by eliminating the need to bind application specific classes into the code.

 Example:
 A factory method in the interface defers the object creation to one or more concrete subclasses at run time.
 The subclasses implement the factory method to select the class whose objects need to be created.

-You create an adventure game where a player can battle an array of enemies.
+Say you create an adventure game where a player can battle an array of enemies.
 A general Enemy interface allows for the creation of several subclasses and a factory design pattern can be used to randomly decide which type of enemy a player will encounter.

 ### :computer: <span style="color: aqua">What are some of the different software development methodologies?</span>
-- Waterfall, Agile, Rapid Application Development (RAD), Extreme Programming (XP)
+Two main areas:
 - Waterfall – this approach needs to be well-disciplined as there isn’t planned opportunity to back track.
 It starts with clear and complete requirements and moves through the development process sequentially/linearly in distinct phases.
 Some drawbacks include its relatively rigid and inflexible, there isn’t an avenue for feedback early in the process